lewisc4/SQL-To-Text/README.md

 ## Training

-The [train.py](/cli/train.py) script is used to train a model and save it to a specified directory (directory is created if it doesn't exist).
-If no location is specified, the model is saved to [`cli/Outputs/`](/code/cli/Outputs).
+The [`train.py`](/cli/train.py) script is used to train a model and save it to a specified directory, which is created if it doesn't exist.

 ### Hyperparameters
 The available hyperparameters for fine-tuning the CodeT5-base model can be found in [`utils.py`](/sql_to_text/utils.py).
 By default, a large majority of the hyperparameters are inherited from the CodeT5-base model's original parameters.
 The default model/tokenizer is `Salesforce/codet5-base` and the default dataset is `wikisql` (both shouldn't be changed).
 However, useful parameters to change/test with are: